takacsberni/React-simple-counter/README.md

-# A basic counter mini project in React
+# Counter mini project in React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The implementation of the basic counter application in React

 ## Available Scripts